RohanMuthyala47/FPGA_Image_Haze_Removal/README.md

 - Transferred Image Data from DDR to IP using DMA and AXI-4 Stream Interface
 - Transferred the corrected pixel stream back to DDR using DMA and AXI-4 Stream Interface
 - Sent the pixel stream to PC via UART
-- Interrupt Service Routine indicates when the entire operation in complete
+- Interrupt Service Routine (ISR) indicates when the entire operation is complete.

 ---

 ## Results

+The proposed hardware accelerator achieves real-time image dehazing with fully streamed processing and consistent visual improvement across multiple test images.

 ## Hardware Architecture